watsona4/scipy2016/SciPy2016TripReport.md

   and Haskell
 - Goal was to be fastest library, and serve as core for SymPy
 - SymPy can be slow for large expressions
-- explored many options to improve performace, but eventually chose C++
+- explored many options to improve performance, but eventually chose C++
 - demoed in pyhon, rupy, and julia, all using jupyter notebooks with different backends